TERREMEMBER/znbase/docs/content/v1.3/develop/ecosystem-integrations/apache-kafka.md

 {"key" : "C", "value" : 3, "ts" : 1541559413000}
 ```

-## 7. Verify events in YugabyteDB
+## 7. Verify events in ZNbaseDB

-The events above should now show up as rows in the YugabyteDB table.
+The events above should now show up as rows in the ZNbaseDB table.

 ```sql
 cqlsh> SELECT * FROM demo.test_table;